Trinity outlasts HP Central in softball, 34-33

 Central scored four in the fourth.
 Three of the four reached on walks and the other on a misplayed ball on a strikeout.
 In the fifth, the Bison added two as the runners reached on a walk and an infield popup then advanced on wild pitches and stolen bases.

 Trinity added three in the sixth as Batten drove in two runs and Case one, putting the Bulldogs up 29-23.
-Central then countered with five as Feggins, Ervin, Saykritt Mortimer, Soto-Vasquez and Ellerby scored.
+Central then countered with five as Tiffany Feggins, J’Niyah Ervin, Saykritt Mortimer, Garbriele Soto-Vasquez and Leah Ellerby scored.

 After the Bulldogs went down in order in the seventh.
 Haywood walked, stole second and third, scored the tying run on a groundout and sent the game into extra innings.